gmunguia/account-container-picker/README.md

 ## Development

 To build from source, install dependencies with `yarn` and run `yarn build`.
 Build artifacts are stored in `web-ext-artifacts`.
+See `package.json` for build dependencies.
+Tested on `macOS Mojave 10.14.3`, running `yarn 1.13.0` and `node 10.15.0`.